Businesses use labour-hire services and recruitment agencies when they need new employees but want to save themselves a lot of time and paperwork.

 To understand recruitment agencies one must know how they operate.

-Both labour-hire services and recruitment agencies try to provide the best labourers or employees to client companies.
-The main difference is that a labour-hire firm stays the employer of the workers and has control over their wages and entitlements.
-The client company pays the labour-hire service and not the individual workers.
+Both temporary staffing services and recruitment agencies aim to supply client companies with skilled workers or employees.
+The primary distinction lies in the employment structure: a temporary staffing firm remains the official employer of the workers and manages their wages and entitlements.
+The client company pays the staffing service directly, rather than the individual workers.

 A recruitment agency, on the other hand, completely ‘hands over’ the successful candidates to the client companies who become the employers.

-Advantages and Disadvantages of Labour-Hire and Recruitment Agencies
+Advantages and Disadvantages of Temporary Staffing Services and Recruitment Agencies

 Advantages of labour-hire include the option of a replacement if the person doesn’t fit the specific job.
 When a project requires a specific skill set for a limited time, labour-hire is the solution.
 Labour-hire services also allow businesses to hire supplementary labour in peak times.
 Many companies will tell you that if you use a reliable labour-hire company like the UVS Group in Sydney, labour-hire has no disadvantages!